LLM Memory Calculator

 Consumer GPUs (8-16 GB VRAM)

-Entry-level options for small models and quantized inference
+Entry-level options for small models and quantized inference.
+Compare specifications on NVIDIA GeForce and AMD Radeon

 NVIDIA RTX 3060